Sam-Robiner/1110-Breakout/README.md

 are eliminated.

 EXTRA FEATURES DESCRIPTION:
--The angle of the ball bouncing off the paddle depends on where the ball hits on the paddle.
+The angle of the ball bouncing off the paddle depends on where the ball hits on the paddle.

--Occasionally, small red boxes containing a certain number of points is dropped from a brick when it is hit by the ball.
+Occasionally, small red boxes containing a certain number of points is dropped from a brick when it is hit by the ball.
 Get these points by catching the box with the paddle.
 The number of points in the box increases for bricks in higher rows, but they will also drop faster!

--The ball speeds up over time, making it harder for the player to survive.
+The ball speeds up over time, making it harder for the player to survive.
 When the player loses a new life, the speed of the ball resets to its original slower speed.